vitessio/website/content/en/docs/user-guides/backup-and-restore.md

    original type, if applicable).

 1. Switches its type back to its original type.
-After this, it will most likely be behind on replication, and not used by vtgate for serving until it catches up.
+After this, it will most likely be behind on replication, and not used by VTGate for serving until it catches up.

 If the engine is `xtrabackup`, we do not do any of the above.
 The tablet can